Lab Rotations / Industry Internship

 Options

-At least one lab rotation/internship must be completed in a different group or company department - and supervised by a different professor - than the master’s thesis!
+At least one project must be completed in a different group - and supervised by a different professor - than the master’s thesis!

 A lab rotation is conducted in a research group at ETH/UZH/UNIBAS - the supervisor is a professor.